Internet-Draft | autoconfig | March 2025 |

 But even with all these protections implemented, the mail client vendor should make a security assessment for the risks of making such regular updates.
 The mail client vendor should consider that servers can be hacked, and most users simply approve changes proposed by the app, so these give only a limited protection.¶

-Additions and modifications to the configurations are applicable to all respective users and must be made with care.
+For the ISPDB, additions and modifications to the configurations are applicable to all respective users and must be made with care.
 The authenticity of the configuration MUST be verified from authorative sources.
 Server hostnames MUST be compared with the email domain names they are serving, and if they differ, the ownership of the server hostnames MUST be validated.¶

 The risk is mitigated to some degree by section "User approval".¶